errbotio/errbot/docs/user_guide/backend_development/index.rst

-a person is from what a person in a chatroom is, but for privacy reason you cannot on some backends ie. you can send a private message to a person in a chatroom but if the person leaves the room you have no way of knowing how to contect her/him personally.
+a person is from what a person in a chatroom is, but for privacy reason you cannot on some backends ie. you can send a private message to a person in a chatroom but if the person leaves the room you have no way of knowing how to contact her/him personally.

 Backends must implement a specific Identifier class that matches their way of identifying those.